-PRMI P Initiatives - Position Parks & Recreation for Success Timing RPAs Wards Lead Divisions 6-1.
+PRMP Initiatives - Position Parks & Recreation for Success Timing RPAs Wards Lead Divisions 6-1.
 Identify key Targets and Initiatives in the PRMP that hold public interest, review progress annually, and develop methods to communicate the progress that is being made.
 Ongoing Not applicable Not applicable Recreation Parks, Maintenance & Forestry 6-2.
 Survey satisfaction levels systematically in parks and recreation services once service recovery is closer to 2019 service levels.
 Ongoing Not applicable Not applicable Recreation Parks, Maintenance & Forestry 6-3.
 Work with local user groups and other community-based service providers to address methods to attract and retain more volunteers to support their organizations.
-Ongoing Not applicable Not applicable Recreation Parks, Maintenance & Forestry 6-4.
+Ongoing To be determined Not applicable Recreation Parks, Maintenance & Forestry 6-4.
 Continue to remove barriers to part-time employment , including exploring further subsidization of leadership courses where applicable.
 Ongoing Not applicable Not applicable - Recreation 6-5.
 Continue to work with School Boards to test the viability of providing leadership courses for a credit toward secondary school education.
 Ongoing Not applicable Not applicable - Recreation 6-6.
-Continue to engage the Peel District School Board and the Dufferin-Peel Catholic District School Board at regular intervals to discuss opportunities to increase the number of gymnasiums, sports fields and other facilities operating under joint-use agreements .
-Conversations with school boards should occur during statutory meetings associated with the preparation/update of the Brampton Parks Plan, at the time of secondary plan and block planning exercises, as well as when redevelopment/renewal of existing schools are being contemplated.
+Continue to explore opportunities with external partners for joint-use parks and recreation amenities, including continued engagement of the Peel District School Board and the Dufferin-Peel Catholic District School Board at regular intervals to discuss opportunities to increase the number of gymnasiums, sports fields and other facilities operating under joint-use agreements .
+Conversations with school boards and other relevant partners should occur during statutory meetings associated with the preparation/update of the Brampton Parks Plan, at the time of secondary plan and block planning exercises, as well as when redevelopment/ renewal of existing schools or recreation centres are being contemplated.
 Ongoing Not applicable Not applicable Recreation Parks, Maintenance & Forestry Planning & Development 6-7.
 Continually review partnership arrangements and identify further partnership opportunities that can be achieved by applying the Partnership Framework for Recreation in anticipation of expanded service delivery needs due to population growth and ongoing diversification.
 Ongoing Not applicable Not applicable - Recreation 6-8.
 Implement an Aquatic Safety Management Program , including a Comprehensive Aquatics Safety Audit, to complete a safety assessment of aquatic locations in Brampton.
-Short-Term Not Applicable Not Applicable - Recreation
+Short-Term Not applicable Not applicable - Recreation